bdeitte/manager-readme/README.md

 ## About me

-I've been at Maxwell Health for 3 years.
+I've been at Maxwell Health for 4 years.
 I worked for Brightcove before that, and Adobe/Macromedia/Allaire before that.
-I've been a developer for most of my career.
+I've been a developer or team lead for the majority of my career.

-You'll most hear me talking about my wife or kids (ages 9, 7, and 5 as of this writing).
+You'll most hear me talking about my wife or kids (ages 10, 8, and 6 as of this writing).
 That is a whole lot of my life, along with work, and I enjoy it all!
 I'm also a lifelong runner.